action-22

 The City of Moraine is bordered on the North by the City of Dayton.

-We have three fire stations in the City of Moraine.
-Please click here to see where they are located.
+We have two staffed fire stations in the City of Moraine.
+Please view the fire stations section of the website to see the station locations.

 Yes.
-If you are a parent of a child under 72 hours old and you can not take care of that child, you can bring the child to any fire station or to the police station in Moraine and give them to a member of either department without fear of prosecution.
-If possible, provide the infant’s date and time of birth, any medical family history, information regarding prenatal care prior to birth, and any information concerning the birth that might be relevant.
+If you are a parent of a child under 30 days old and you can not take care of that child, you can bring the child to any fire station or the police station in Moraine and give them to a member of either department without fear of prosecution.
+If possible, provide the infant’s date and time of birth, any medical family history, information regarding prenatal care, and any information concerning the birth that might be relevant.
 No one will ask the person dropping off the infant who they are or attempt to stop the person from leaving the child.

 Every Wednesday from 11:30a to 12:30p the Moraine Fire Division checks blood pressures for senior citizens or any one who would like to have their blood pressure check at the Moraine Civic Center located at 3050 Krietzer Rd.